 Are you dealing with the loss of a loved one and no will?
 Losing someone you love can be a very challenging time.
 There are so many things to consider and take care of, not to mention the emotional toll.
-Inheriting real estate in California can be a tricky situation, especially if there isn’t a will in place.
+Inheriting real estate in Fresno can be a tricky situation, especially if there isn’t a will in place.
 It’s important to know your rights and responsibilities as an heir to avoid any legal issues or conflicts with other family members.
 Here are some steps to help you handle the situation smoothly.

 1. Determine Your Ownership Status